It certainly is nice to have a vacation home to escape to when you need to get away. But what happens when you aren’t there?

 Keep these five tips in mind to prevent vandalism, trespassing, or even burglary at your vacation home.

 Monitored security systems mean someone is always looking out for your property.
 With smart home apps, you can check on your vacation property even when you’re hundreds of miles away.

 You can install cameras that will send real-time video to your smartphone, home or work computer, or your tablet.
 You can also get notifications when something isn’t right.
 Security cameras often prevent theft before it happens.
 Many would-be burglars will skip right over your property when they see cameras mounted outside.

-Nearly 40% of household burglaries in the United States are not forced entries.
-Many burglars can simply walk, climb, or crawl inside houses without any trouble.
+While most burglaries in the United States are forced entries,1 many burglars can simply walk, climb, or crawl inside houses without any trouble.
 Make sure all windows, especially windows on the ground level, have secure locks.
 You can also install a pin or nail into the frame, stopping the window from opening more than a few inches.
 Also lock any basement or back doors and install deadbolts on all external doors.

 Even though you don’t live there full time, you can still get to know your neighbors and find someone you trust with your information.
 Closer-knit neighborhoods generally experience fewer break-ins because strangers tend to stick out.
 Make sure your neighbors know that your home is a vacation home that you’ll visit a few times a year and ask them to keep an eye out for any strange activity.
 An observant neighbor can alert police if there is any suspicious activity while you’re away.

 5. Make sure the home appears lived in